EfficiencyJunky/eec-for-squarespace/README.md

 ---
 # TAGS
 ## UPDATE EXISTING TAG
-*	Google Analytics Pageview Tag - Need to add a custom dimension who's value is the same as the custom dimension defined for the `SS Transaction ID` (in all of the examples this code is referencing this is `dimension4`).
-Set the value for the dimension to the `URL Query - oid (for SS Transaction ID)` variable
+*	Google Analytics Pageview Tag - Assuming you've already setup the basic pageview tag that fires on all pages of your website, you will need to add a custom dimension to this tag by checking the `Enable overriding settings in this tag` box and then adding the Custom Dimension in the `Custom Dimensions` section, Set the `Index` value to the number associated with the custom dimension that you've defined for the `SS Transaction ID` (in all of the examples this code is referencing this is `dimension4` so you would put `4` in the index section).
+	Set the value for the dimension to the `URL Query - oid (for SS Transaction ID)` variable.
+This will grab the Squarespace Transaction ID from the url of pages with the `oid` query parameter (which should only actually appear on pages who's path is `/checkout/order-confirmed`), and set dimension4 to this value for the pageview hit.